bihealth/altamisa/paper.md

 # Introduction

 The ISA-Tools framework [@Sansone:2012] defines a data model for representing an investigation with study and assay data.
-Shortly, the experimental process from sample extraction from a source (e.g., a donor individual) through processing of the samples to creating read-outs in one more more assays can be represented through DAGs (directed acyclic graphs), consisting of extensively annotatable so called material and process nodes.
+Shortly, the experimental process from sample extraction from a source (e.g., a donor individual) through processing of the samples to creating read-outs in one or more assays can be represented through DAGs (directed acyclic graphs), consisting of extensively annotatable so called material and process nodes.
 Together with ISA-Tab, a TSV (tab separated values)--based file format, this allows for representing most conceivable experiments in life science and to store them into machine-readable files for exchanging information about such experiments.
 This greatly facilitates the development of data management applications following the FAIR (findable, accessible, interoperable, and reusable, cf. @Wilkinson:2016) guidelines.